guillermo-carrasco/guillermo-carrasco.github.com/_posts/2015-03-15-about-motivation.md

 ## Procrastination is not always a bad thing

 On her book A [Mind For Numbers, Barbara Oakley][numbers] talks a lot about motivation and procrastination.
-The main idea about procrastination is that we do that because it gives us an immediate satisfaction feeling or “reward” for our brain.
+The main idea about procrastination is that we do that because it gives us an immediate satisfaction feeling or "reward" for our brain.
 When you procrastinate, your brain is satisfied because you are moving your thoughts to something more pleasant.
 However, in long term, because you know that you should be doing something else, you feel bad about it.
 In order to stop feeling bad, you move again your thoughts to another more pleasant matter, and so on.
 This is why when one procrastinates,